FAQs About Cincinnati Law Admissions

 Q. How much does it cost to attend Cincinnati Law?

-A. We estimate Ohio resident tuition and fees for the 2014-15 academic year will be approximately $24,000, with non-resident tuition and fees at $29,000.
-Exact figures are not available yet and will be announced in late Spring 2014.
+A. Ohio resident tuition and fees for the 2014-15 academic year are $24,010, with non-resident tuition and fees at $29,010.
+Approximately 90% of the entering classes in 2013 and 2014 were awarded scholarships further reducing students’ actual net cost.
 The Cincinnati area has a low cost of living, especially considering the size of our metropolitan area.
 In 2011, Forbes included Cincinnati in its Top 5 Most Affordable Cities.

 Q. Is admission competitive?

-A. Annually, over 1,000 applicants apply to join our first year class of approximately 110 students.
+A. Annually, hundreds of candidates apply to join our first year class.
 Because many applicants apply and are admitted to more than one law school, the College admits more applicants than ultimately matriculate.
 The same admissions standards apply for both Ohio residents and non-residents.
 The median LSAT and GPA for the entering Fall 2013 class were a 158 and a 3.50.

 Q. Can I attend Cincinnati Law part time?